Understanding Your Wealth: Assets

 Withdrawals

-While you can withdraw from a traditional IRA after age 59½ without penalty, you pay current tax rates on the withdrawal, and you are obligated to start making withdrawals at age 72.
+While you can withdraw from a traditional IRA after age 59½ without penalty, you pay current tax rates on the withdrawal.
+Once you turn 73 (or 75 if you were born in 1960 or later) you are obligated to start making withdrawals.
 With a Roth IRA, withdrawals after age 59½ are tax-free so long as you’ve had the account for at least five years, and there are no required minimum distributions.

 Personal Savings